jlan84/cross-validation-assignment/notes.md

 We can then calculate the total MSE.

-* We build *n* models, each on *n-1* datapoints and calculate the MSE on the 1 remaining datapoint.
+* We build *n* models, each on *n-1* data points and calculate the MSE on the 1 remaining data point.
 * Concerns:
     - Computationally expensive.
 This is a lot of models to build!
     - High variance.
 Since the test sets are so small, we will see a large variance in the error that we calculate.